dry-rb/dry-system/docsite/source/plugins.html.md

 ### Eager Loading

-By default, the plugin will have zeitwerk eager load when using the `:env` plugin sets the environment to `:production`.
+By default, the plugin will have Zeitwerk eager load when using the `:env` plugin sets the environment to `:production`.
 However, you can change this behavior by passing `:eager_load` option to the plugin:

 ```ruby
 class App < Dry::System::Container